ethereum/ethereum-org/views/content/cli.md

     geth attach

-The console has auto completion and history support that persists between sessions.
+The console has auto completion of commands and command-history support that persists between sessions.
 You can complete a command by pressing the tab key, geth will then auto complete the current statement or show a list of available completions when multiple completions are possible.
 You can navigate your command history by using the up and down arrow keys.

 #### Learn More on Running a node